They Both Die at the End cover

 by Adam Silvera

-You already know how it ends — the title tells you — and somehow that makes every scene hit harder in audio.
+You know they die — the title tells you — and yet somehow that knowledge makes every page more unbearable to put down.